pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/_index.md

 ---
-title_tag: OpenID Connect Integration for Pulumi Deployments
+title_tag: OpenID Connect Integration for Pulumi
 meta_desc: This page provides an overview of how to configure OpenID Connect integration between
            Pulumi and supported cloud providers.
 title: OpenID Connect